bbc/tams/docs/adr/0047-role-naming-convention.md

 Implemented by <https://github.com/bbc/tams/pull/173>

-## Pros and Cons of the Options
+## Pros and Cons of the Options - for the `role` field

-### Option 1a: Provide guidance on how the free-text field `role` should be used
+### Option R1: Make `role` a semi-structured field containing editorial purpose, media type and other details

+Write an Application Note suggesting a naming convention for the `role` field, with a structured form that captures media type, editorial purpose and additional details.
+This would be similar to the approach taken in the (now deprecated) [storage label AppNote](../appnotes/0009-storage-label-format.md).
-Write an Application Note suggesting a naming convention for the `role` field, and that clients may also choose to query the members of the collection and consider their labels/tags directly instead.
+Clients could either read the collection items and identify both type and purpose, or query the members of the collection and consider their labels/tags directly instead.

-* Good, because it avoids a breaking change to the specification, instead only creating guidance
+* Good, because it avoids a breaking change to the specification, instead only creating guidance.
-* Good, because it makes `role` open-ended, allowing space for future change and expansion
+* Good, because it makes `role` open-ended, allowing space for future change and expansion.
+* Good, because it saves making additional API requests to get media type and other details of collection items.
-* Bad, because it does not constrain the use of `role`, and clients may have to rely on human intervention
+* Bad, because it does not constrain the use of `role`, and clients may have to rely on human intervention.
+* Bad, because it forces clients to handle and parse an un-enforced free-text field, which may be malformed as a result.

-### Option 1b: Replace `role` with a number of additional controlled fields
+### Option R2: Replace `role` with a number of additional controlled fields

 Change the specification to remove `role` and replace it with a more precise set of fields conveying the purpose of each element in the collection.